 Many people argue that animals, especially cats, don’t feel the same emotions we humans do.
 I beg to differ.
-After owning several cats, and caring for various ones over the years, I can assure you they have feelings.
-They can get their feelings hurt, be embarrassed, be frustrated, and even experience heart-break.
+After owning several cats and caring for various ones over the years, I can assure you they have feelings.
+They can get them hurt, be embarrassed, be frustrated, and even experience heartbreak.
 Just because they don’t walk up to you with their tail between their legs, ears folded back, and whimpering doesn’t mean they don’t know what they did.
 When you yell at your cat for being bad, they feel your anger.
 They know when they do things they shouldn’t and know what your tone and physical forms mean.
 Heck, they seem to understand our body language more than we understand theirs!

-Yes, you read that right!
 Cats think of us humans as big, clumsy, hairless cats!
 A British anthrozoologist by the name of John Bradshaw wrote a book called “Cat Sense” which dives into the idea behind this.
 In his book, he explains how they look at their owner as they would their mother.
 Because we raise them differently, they adapt to us.
 We don’t send them out hunting for their food nor do we train them to do so.
 Instead, we supply it and they learn to accept that as your role of their parent to provide food always.
 They play with us as they would their siblings.
 They also will mimic our behavior when they see it being done enough at a young age because to them, you are “mom” teaching them a skill.
 To your cat, you hunting involves leaving the house and going to the grocery store.
 You playing involves the TV, your computer, or those silly papers they would rather lay on.
-Next time your cat walks over and “interrupts” what you are doing, smile.
+Next time your cat walks over and interrupts what you are doing, smile.
 They are simply trying to enjoy what you are doing with you (as a fellow cat), even if they don’t completely understand what you are doing in the first place!